-Soccer players have to run a lot and this will put a lot of strain on their feet.
+Soccer players have to run a lot, and this puts a lot of strain on their feet.
 This is where soccer cleat insoles come into play.
 Soccer cleats usually come with a removable thin generic insole, but it’s always a good idea to provide your feet with some extra support by wearing a more sophisticated insole.

 The best insoles for soccer cleats are: